What is it about?

 Perspectives

 The results of my study have important implications for the design and implementation of future training interventions in low-income countries.
-The empirical analysis presented here suggests important lessons for the successful modeling of effective labor market interventions where youth and female unemployment is a challenge.
-In line with the few other existing studies on similar programs in low-income countries, this study's estimates of the employment effects of this training intervention are among the largest for training programs around the world.
+The empirical analysis presented here suggests important lessons for successfully modeling effective labor market interventions where youth and female unemployment is challenging.
+In line with the few other existing studies on similar programs in low-income countries, this study's estimates of the employment effects of this training intervention are among the largest for training programs worldwide.
 Several factors account for these large program effects.
 Features of the low-income background, the South Asian context, and the specific training intervention likely account for the large program impacts that we find.
-First, our program impacts are likely driven by a lack of alternative employment, skill training opportunities, and by extremely low education levels.
-Both of these phenomena are much more pronounced in the context of Nepal when compared with the context of the most recent experimental interventions from middle-income countries (i.e., in Latin America), especially so for women.
+First, our program impacts are likely driven by a lack of alternative employment and skill training opportunities and by extremely low education levels.
+Both of these phenomena are much more pronounced in the context of Nepal when compared with the context of the most recent experimental interventions from middle-income countries (i.e., in Latin America), especially for women.
 Finally, the results of my study have important implications for the design and implementation of future training interventions in low-income countries.
-The empirical analysis presented here suggests important lessons for the successful modeling of effective labor market interventions where youth and female unemployment is a challenge.
+The empirical analysis presented here suggests important lessons for successfully modeling effective labor market interventions where youth and female unemployment is challenging.

 Dr. Plamen Nikolov